 Here’s a typical day at the Union School, Burlington’s big elementary school (now the police station), based on first-person accounts from actual students.
 This isn’t fiction.

-As your bus arrived, the silhouette peering down from the second floor window was Principal Mabel H. Keating, 49 Lexington Street, a Burlington native and 1929 graduate of the Lowell Normal School.
+As you arrived, by bus or by foot, the silhouette peering down from the second floor window was Principal Mabel H. Keating, 49 Lexington Street, a Burlington native and 1929 graduate of the Lowell Normal School.
 She was so fearsome, her moldy, warty elbows left lifetime impressions on her students.

 Finding your desk and chair was easy.
 They were bolted to the floor.
 Miss Keating memorized the seating plan, so you’d be unwise to deviate from your usual path to your usual desk.